PASTAplus/content-x/templates/featured/featured-msp.md

 ### Description

 Urban agriculture is expanding globally and can recycle nutrients from food waste back into the human food system.
 However, imbalanced compost application can cause nutrient losses and pollution.
-This dataset is a part of a larger study investigating nutrient dynamics in urban agriculture and quantifying its impact on the Minneapolis-Saint Paul urban ecosystem.
+This dataset is a part of a larger study investigating nutrient dynamics in urban agriculture and quantifying its impact on the Minneapolis-Saint Paul urban ecosystem ([NSF #1651361](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1651361&HistoricalAwards=false)).
 This study has provided research opportunities for more than 60 undergraduate students and high school interns.

 Data archived here are from a 6-year experiment in which replicated garden plots receive annual inputs of different types and amounts of compost, and fluxes of water and nutrients were quantified.